 - a.
-For mass concrete placements with a least dimension greater than 6.5 feet, the TCP shall be developed by a Professional Engineer, licensed in the State of Iowa and competent in the modeling, design and temperature control of concrete in mass elements (TC Engineer).
-The TC Engineer shall formulate, implement, administer and monitor the TCP, making adjustments as necessary to ensure compliance with the contract documents. - b.
-The use of thermal modeling shall be required.
-Thermal modeling shall predict temperature and temperature difference in the mass concrete placements and estimate the duration of thermal control.
+For mass concrete placements with a least dimension greater than 6.5 feet, TCP shall be developed by a Professional Engineer, licensed in the State of Iowa and competent in the modeling, design, and temperature control of concrete in mass elements (TC Engineer).
+TC Engineer shall formulate, implement, administer, and monitor TCP; adjusting as necessary to ensure compliance with the contract documents. - b.
+Use of thermal modeling shall be required.
+Thermal modeling shall predict temperature and temperature difference in mass concrete placements and estimate duration of thermal control.
 Thermal modeling shall consider the proposed thermal control measures and anticipated range of placement conditions and temperatures.

 - c.
-At the Contractor's option, a Tier 2 TCP may be submitted for mass concrete placements with least dimension less than or equal to 6.5 feet. - d.
-The Tier 2 TCP shall include all requirements of the Tier 1 TCP, in addition to the following: - A list containing at least three mass concrete projects, of similar dimension and thermal control requirements to those shown on the plans, completed by the TC Engineer in the last 3 years.
-The list of projects shall include names and contact information of owner's representatives who can verify the TC Engineer's participation on those projects. - 2) The calculated or measured adiabatic temperature rise of the concrete mix design. - 3) The predicted maximum temperature in the mass concrete based on the expected conditions at the time of placement and the use of proposed measures to control temperature. - 4) The predicted maximum temperature difference in the mass concrete based on the expected conditions at the time of placement and the use of proposed measures to control temperature difference. - 5) Details of proposed measures to control mass concrete temperature and temperature difference, consistent with the TC Engineer's thermal model.
-The proposed measures shall be as needed to ensure compliance with maximum temperature and maximum temperature difference requirements. - 6) The range of conditions, including concrete placement temperature range and ambient temperature range, for which the TCP is appropriate. - 7) The estimated duration of thermal control.
+At Contractor's option, a Tier 2 TCP may be submitted for mass concrete placements with least dimension less than or equal to 6.5 feet. - d.
+Tier 2 TCP shall include all requirements of the Tier 1 TCP, in addition to the following: - A list containing at least three mass concrete projects, of similar dimension and thermal control requirements to those shown on the plans, completed by the TC Engineer in the last 3 years.
+List of projects shall include names and contact information of owner's representatives who can verify the TC Engineer's participation on those projects. - 2) Calculated or measured adiabatic temperature rise of the concrete mix design. - 3) Predicted maximum temperature in the mass concrete based on the expected conditions at the time of placement and the use of proposed measures to control temperature. - 4) Predicted maximum temperature difference in the mass concrete based on the expected conditions at the time of placement and the use of proposed measures to control temperature difference. - 5) Details of proposed measures to control mass concrete temperature and temperature difference, consistent with the TC Engineer's thermal model.
+Proposed measures shall be as needed to ensure compliance with maximum temperature and maximum temperature difference requirements. - 6) Range of conditions, including concrete placement temperature range and ambient temperature range, for which the TCP is appropriate. - 7) Estimated duration of thermal control. - 8) For mass concrete placements within the limits of a meandered stream, design and implementation of a post-cooling system in accordance with Article DS-15077.03, C, 3, for all mass concrete placements partially or wholly below water level.
+Meandered streams include rivers identified on DNR List of Meandered Streams, inclusive of reservoirs such meandered streams are tributary to.